|DATE:||November 20, 2011|

 - Feta and Ricotta cheese may be substituted for USDA cheese at the rate of 1.75 pounds of the substitute cheese for each pound of USDA cheese.

-Processors should use end product data schedule 4 (EPDS 4) for end product formulations utilizing cheese substitution.
+Processors should use end product data schedule four (EPDS 4) for end product formulations utilizing cheese substitution.
 Multi-state processors must submit EPDS to FNS for approval prior to any substitution under this policy.
-All substitute cheeses are subject to the 100% Yield requirement.
+All substitute cheeses are subject to the 100 percent yield requirement.
 Value-pass-through must occur at the price for cheese published by FNS for the specific school year.

 Food Distribution Division